laderast/BMI535slides/06_HBase.md

 A column family represents the basic unit for adding data.

-## How to design column families

-You make a column family by thinking about what columns should go together to speed up your query.

-## Example

-- row key: chromosome-start position

 ## Column Families and Relational Databases

 - Column families are analogous to single tables in a relational database structure